tazama-lf/docs/Technical/Logging/The-Tazama-Logging-Framework.md

 ### Logger
 Tazama uses [pino] as the core logger.
 Which, at its core is a `json` logger.
 Pino utilises **transports** [^transport], which describe components that can be used to transmit and transform log output.
 Pino [recommends](https://github.com/pinojs/pino/blob/main/docs/transports.md#transports) that:

-> ... that any log transformation or transmission is performed either in a separate thread or a separate process.
+> ... any log transformation or transmission is performed either in a separate thread or a separate process.

-Which is where the event-sidecar comes in
+Which is where the [event-sidecar] comes in:

 ### Event-Sidecar
-As per the pino recommendation, the event-sidecar is a microservice that runs alongside a processor, capturing log events and transmitting them to a set destination [^lumberjack].
+As per the [pino] recommendation, the [event-sidecar] is a microservice that runs alongside a processor, capturing log events and transmitting them to a set destination [^lumberjack].

 As the [event-sidecar] is running in a separate process, some inter-process-communication is required in order to transmit the logs from the main processor, to the [event-sidecar].
-This is implemented using gRPC, which involves two pieces.
-A client, and a server.
+This is implemented using [gRPC], which involves two pieces.
+A [client](#client) and a [server](#server).

 #### Server
-The [event-sidecar] itself, is a gRPC server that listens for requests sent by compatible clients following a specific format.
+The [event-sidecar] itself, is a [gRPC] server that listens for requests sent by compatible clients following a specific format.
 The message sent is defined in a protobuf [format][wire].
 An extract:

 ```proto
 enum LogLevel {